-Students at Oregon High School have an opportunity to enroll in dual credit courses either on site by OHS instructors or via a local college or university.
-A list of local dual credit opportunities can be found in the annually published Course Guide available online or in the OHS Counseling Department.
+Students at Oregon High School have an opportunity to enroll in dual credit courses either on site by OJSHS instructors or via a local college or university.
+A list of local dual credit opportunities can be found in the annually published Course Guide available online or in the OJSHS counseling office.
 Opportunities offered outside of the school building or online can be found at various college websites.